elastic/rally/docs/index.rst

 Compatibility
 -------------

-Rally can only be used to benchmark Elasticsearch 5.0 and above.
-The reason is that Rally can build Elasticsearch from sources and between 2.x and 5.0 the build tool was switched from Maven to Gradle.
+Rally can build Elasticsearch either from sources or use an official binary release.
+If you have Rally build Elasticsearch from sources, it can only be used to benchmark Elasticsearch 5.0 and above.
+The reason is that with Elasticsearch 5.0 the build tool was switched from Maven to Gradle.
 As Rally only supports Gradle, it is limited to Elasticsearch 5.0 and above.

-Also note that Rally does not support Windows, it may or may not work but we actively test it only on Mac OS X and Linux.
+Also note that Rally does not support Windows.
+It may or may not work but we actively test it only on Mac OS X and Linux.

 Installing Rally
 ----------------